 1. Light a pathway with solar stakes

-- Allows you to enjoy outdoor activities long after sunsets
+- Allows you to enjoy outdoor activities long after sunset

 - Increases security